 As terrorists exploit emerging technologies, counterterrorism tools must also adapt.
-Key examples include countering terrorist use of drones and other unmanned aerial systems, encrypted communication, and indirect mobilization to violence of inspired followers around the world via social media platforms.
-By using biometrics and other countermeasures, officials can address terrorist groups' production of sophisticated counterfeit travel documents.
+Key examples include countering terrorist use of drones and other unmanned aerial systems, encrypted

 The intelligence community, which is insulated by nature, will also need to expand its relationships with the private sector, especially in the technology field.
 U.S. government engagement with the industry-led Global Internet Forum to Counter Terrorism offers one promising model.
-Another is the National Cyber-Forensics and Training Alliance, which has proven an effective vehicle for public-private information sharing related to cybercrime.106
+Another is the National Cyber-Forensics and Training Alliance, which has proven an effective vehicle for publicprivate information sharing related to cybercrime.82

 To make all this work, the counterterrorism enterprise needs significant top-down support, direction, and strategic planning.
 The budgetary gymnastics needed to enable rationalization of the counterterrorism mission set will be painful, and will not happen if departments and agencies are asked nicely.
-"We are a Government of Departmental Sovereignty-the way we're designed, the way money is appropriated, and the way Congressional oversight works," Travers noted.107 Twenty years after 9/11, the United States risks making critical management mistakes all over again.
-As the 9/11 Commission Report lamented: "It is hard to 'break down stovepipes' where there are so many stoves that are legally and politically entitled to have cast-iron pipes of their own."108 To address this problem, the 9/11 Commission called for the establishment of a national counterterrorism center, but once founded, NCTC was given authority only to coordinate and convene, not to compel cooperation.

-Integrating strategy and effort across departments and agencies is supposed to happen at the National Security Council, but going back to the Obama administration and through the Trump administration, Travers noted, "there's been a degree of downsizing and deemphasizing National
+"We are a Government of Departmental Sovereignty-the way we're designed, the way money is appropriated, and the way Congressional oversight works," Travers noted.83 Twenty years after 9/11, the United States risks making critical management mistakes all over again.
+As the 9/11 Commission Report lamented: "It is hard to break down stovepipes where there are so many stoves that are legally and politically entitled to have cast-iron pipes of their own."84 To address this problem, the 9/11 Commission called for the establishment of a national counterterrorism center. but once founded, NCTC was given authority only to coordinate and convene, not to compel cooperation.
+Integrating strategy and effort across departments and agencies is supposed to happen at the National Security Council, but going back to the Obama administration and through the Trump administration, Travers noted, "there's been a degree of downsizing and deemphasizing National Security Council integration."85 That will have to change for the kind of budgetary realignment necessary to make a counterterrorism rationalization possible.
+As one official explained,